 As the economy flounders in the turbulence of uncertainty, money-making schemes rise to the surface and hook our attention.
 It’s hard not to notice.
 Go on Facebook, LinkedIn or even Twitter and it won’t be long before you come across a financial ‘expert’ promoting the latest investment opportunities with big returns.

 Why?
 Because there are no get-rich-quick schemes that can justify the risk that comes with the reward.
 I should know, because I’ve tried them!
 A long, long time ago of course, when I was young and green enough to think that I knew better, that if I just focused hard enough, I’d crack the code.
 The code that everyone wants in order to avoid the hard work, grit and patience needed to build reasonable wealth.
+At 20, I wasn't interested in hearing that the only way to build wealth would take me decades.

 The truth is that there is no code.
 Instead, there’s sitting still and following a long-term plan.
 Boring and sensible sounding though it is, this will never make the script of a Hollywood film, but that’s because it works.
 If it didn’t, millions of people wouldn’t be able to retire.
 It would just be the handful of people who manage, against all the odds, to go out on a limb and risk it all.

-Bitcoin is not the answer for a plan to build wealth
+Bitcoin is not the answer

 The frenzy over Bitcoin’s boom have drawn in new buyers looking to make money.
 People who wouldn’t normally consider themselves investors.
 But the headlines obscure the alarming facts.